Name: Charlotte Parry

 Achievements since joining Cardiff Met

 Since starting at Cardiff Met, Charlotte has competed in the British Shotokan Cup and was placed 3rd in the junior female kata.
 Charlotte competed for the first time as a junior competitor in the World Championships in Poland, ranking in the top 8 in kata.
-She also competed in the European championships in Crawley where she medalled twice with the team kata, gaining third place in the junior team event and second in the senior event.
-In February of this year she competed in the Grand Slam competition, where British squads compete as a pre-international event.
+She also competed in the 2015 European championships in Crawley where she medalled twice with the team kata, gaining third place in the junior team event and second in the senior event.
+In February 2016 she competed in the Grand Slam competition, where British squads compete as a pre-international event.
 At this event, Charlotte achieved third place in the senior female kata.
-Her most recent achievement was fifth place in the National British Championships.
+She gained fifth place in the 2016 National British Championships.
+Her most recent achievements include:

 What difference has the Scholarship made?